Logo

 Title: PRR 4571, MPB-54E3, 1965

-Description: M.U.
-Electrics.
-Here is an original photo that I took of Pennsylvania Railroad equipment in Hollidaysburg, Pennsylvania, on 03 July 1965.
-Shown here (R to L) are PRR #4571 and #4533.
+Description: Electric M.U.
+Here is an original photo that I took in Hollidaysburg, Pennsylvania, on 3 July 1965.
+Shown here (R to L) are Pennsylvania Railroad cars #4571 and #4533.
 Both were built by American Car & Foundry. #4571 is an MBP-54E3 (Baggage Car), while #4533 is an MBM-62T (Mail Car).
-Both look serviceable to me, but they are on their way to the Reclamation Plant in Frankstown.
-This photo was taken along South Juniata Street, adjacent to the PRR's Freight Station.
+Both look serviceable to me, but they're on their way to the Reclamation Plant in Frankstown.
+Photo taken along South Juniata Street, adjacent to the Freight Station.

 Photo Date: 7/3/1965 Upload Date: 7/29/2016 3:11:25 AM